 Party fund – It’s college, so you are going to go out occasionally.
 Just make sure that when you do, you aren’t spending money that you might need for more important things.
 Set aside a few dollars here and there to use for a night out, and put it in a party fund basket on your nightstand.
 Leave your credit cards at home, and only use cash from the party basket when you get to the bar.
 This will ensure you only spend as much as you can afford.
 Use apps like Happy Hours, UConnection and Party Tutor to find drink specials near you.

 Sticking to a Budget while in College

 The challenge for college students is not making a budget; it’s sticking to it.
 The basic principle of budgeting is to never spend more money than you make.
-Otherwise, you run the risk of digging a hole of debt that might be difficult to fill.
+Otherwise, you run the risk of getting buried in debt that might be difficult to fill.
 Start by figuring out how much money you have and which college costs are fixed.
 These are numbers that shouldn’t change much over the span of the school year.